-For this project, Skills Insight will explore the concept of a qualification that could deliver apprenticeships across various agricultural occupations.
-This follows on from a recent feasibility study, which informed how an apprenticeship could be realised, and current work to map agricultural career pathways
+This project was undertaken to explore the concept of a qualification that could be used to deliver apprenticeships across various agricultural occupations.
+It followed a feasibility study, which outlined how an apprenticeship could be realised, and was undertaken alongside work to map agricultural career pathways

 Andrew headshot